- Christmas in Maine 🎄 11 Festive Events, Towns & Things to Do (2023) - November 14, 2023

 - 18 Coastal Towns in Maine: Hidden Gems & Popular Must Visit Spots - September 3, 2023

 - 10 Scenic Drives in Maine that are Perfect for Fall Foliage Views (2023) - August 19, 2023

-There are 3,166 islands on the Maine coast.
-Some are large enough to accommodate multiple towns and a national park (we’re looking at you Mount Desert Island and Acadia), and others are small enough that they’re reduced to a diminutive spire of rock with a few trees at high tide.
+There are over 3,000 Maine islands, if you can believe it.
+Some are large enough to accommodate multiple towns and a national park (we’re looking at you Mount Desert Island, Bar Harbor, and Acadia), and others are small enough that they’re reduced to a spire of rock with a few trees at high tide.
 Many are bridged and easily accessible, though still others require hitching a ride on a mail boat and braving a lengthy waitlist for a camping shelter (Isle Au Haut, we truly love you).

-With such an enormous number of islands—and completely different experiences and geography for each—it can be overwhelming to plan your first island getaway in Maine.
-So here are four of our favorite islands off the Maine Coast to get your feet wet (we will not apologize for that pun) and do some exploring.
+With such an enormous number of Maine islands—and completely different experiences and geography for each—it can be overwhelming to plan your first island getaway.
+So here are a few of our favorite islands off the Maine Coast to get your feet wet (we will not apologize for that pun) and do some exploring.

 Portland’s waterfront is an absolute extravaganza of shopping, restaurants, and bars during the summer.
 But just offshore a Vacationland paradise awaits, unseen from the mainland.
 As the crown jewel of Casco Bay’s hundreds of islands, Peaks Island is the quintessential summer daytrip from Portland.